MKLab-ITI/mmdemo-dockerized/README.md

     cd /
 ```

 Note that after cloning from github, the compilation is performed on a specific release of the project tagged as *mklab-stream-manager-0.3*.
-To use the latest version of stream manager, as cloned from the master branch of the repository, remove the third line of the snippet above:
+As *mklab-stream-manager* is under development and new features are added to this project, it is considered as a good practice to use a stable release.
+However, to use the latest version of stream manager, as cloned from the master branch of the repository, remove the third line of the snippet above:

 ```sh
     cd checkout tags/mklab-stream-manager-0.3 && \